Russell Martin (baseball): Personal life

 Martin was born in Toronto, Ontario, and spent his early childhood in Montreal and Chelsea, Quebec.
 After he had become successful as a professional ballplayer, his childhood ballpark in Chelsea was refurbished and named after him.
 Along with playing baseball in the Montreal neighbourhood of Notre-Dame-de-Grâce, Martin played hockey for N.D.G.
 Minor Hockey.
 He graduated from Polyvalente Édouard-Montpetit High School.
 After graduating from high school, Martin took a junior college scholarship at Chipola College in Marianna, Florida, United States.

 Martin is biracial: his father, Russell Martin Sr., is Black Canadian, while his mother, Suzanne Jeanson, is Franco-Manitoban.
-His full name is Russell Nathan Coltrane Jeanson Martin Jr. He was named Russell for his father, Nathan for a great-grandfather, Jeanson after his mother's family, and Coltrane to pay homage to musician John Coltrane, who his father admired.
+His full name is Russell Nathan Coltrane Jeanson Martin Jr. He was named Russell for his father, Nathan for a great-grandfather, Jeanson after his mother's family, and Coltrane to pay homage to musician John Coltrane, whom his father admired.
 Martin's parents separated when Martin was two years old.
 His father used to play saxophone in Montreal metro stations to help pay for his son's baseball training.
 Martin Sr. played O Canada on his saxophone before a 2015 spring training game.

 When Martin was nine years old, his mother remarried.
 She moved to Paris, France, with her new husband and daughter.
 Russell Jr. would split his time living between his mother in Paris and his father in Montreal for a year.
 Martin changed the name printed on his jersey to "J. Martin" for the 2009 season in reference to "Jeanson", in honour of his mother.

-Martin has two daughters with his partner Elisabeth.